KnowledgeSeed/analogic-framework/docs/source/widgets.rst

 Configuration
 ~~~~~~~~~~~~~

-- id\ **:** Widget Id which used for reference in framework
+- ``id``: Widget Id which used for reference in framework
-- type\ **:** Type of Widget
+- ``type``: Type of Widget
-- listen: {event, method} events for the widget listen to and method to
+- ``listen``: {event, method} events for the widget listen to and method to do
-   do
-- dataset\ **:** [{lineVisible: boolean, lineStyle:
-   'dotted'/'solid'/'dashed', lineWidth: int, labelVisible: boolean,
-   titleVisible: int, value: float, label: string,  lineColor: string,
-   labelColor: string, titleColor: string, titleBgColor: string},…]
+- ``dataset``: [{lineVisible: boolean, lineStyle: 'dotted'/'solid'/'dashed', lineWidth: int, labelVisible: boolean, titleVisible: int, value: float, label: string, lineColor: string, labelColor: string, titleColor: string, titleBgColor: string},…]

 TM1 integration
 ~~~~~~~~~~~~~~~